 Do you wear name tags?

 We do!
 We find it’s a great way to get to know each other.
-When you enter the room, you’ll see the name tag table on your left with printed tags available for members.
+When you enter the room, you’ll see the name tag table on your left with printed tags available for members to wear.

 Honestly, isn’t woodturning just for old guys?